-- The NPPF aims to focus main town centre uses in city / town / district / local centres, and retail uses in the primary shopping areas of these centres (this is achieved by the plan's policies IN2 and 3).
-It promotes the vitality and viability of centres, allowing for rapid change and a suitable mix of uses (including housing), and reflecting the distinctive character of centres. - 5.45 Main centre uses are defined by the NPPF, which includes further examples: retail includes warehouse clubs and factory outlet centres; leisure / sport, etc includes cinemas, restaurants, drive through restaurants, bars and pubs, nightclubs, casinos, health and fitness centres, indoor bowling centres and bingo halls; arts, etc includes theatres, museums,
+The NPPF aims to focus main town centre uses in city / town / district / local centres, and retail uses in the primary shopping areas of these centres (this is achieved by the plan's policies X and X).
+It promotes the vitality and viability of centres, allowing for rapid change and a suitable mix of uses (including housing), and reflecting the distinctive character of centres.

+Main centre uses are defined by the NPPF, which includes further examples: retail includes warehouse clubs and factory outlet centres; leisure / sport, etc includes cinemas, restaurants, drive through restaurants, bars and pubs, nightclubs, casinos, health and fitness centres, indoor bowling centres and bingo halls; arts, etc includes theatres, museums, galleries and concert halls, hotels and conference facilities.
+This plan classifies retail as retail, restaurants and financial services (classes Ea - c).

-- galleries and concert halls, hotels and conference facilities.
-This plan classifies retail as retail, restaurants and financial services (classes Ea c). - 5.46 The other suitable centre uses can also be located within the centres (although there is no policy to focus them only in the centres). - 5.47 It is important that the city's centres remain vibrant places providing a wide range of services at the heart of their community.
+The other suitable centre uses? can also be located within the centres (although there is no policy to focus them only in the centres).

+It is important that the city's centres remain vibrant places providing a wide range of services at the heart of their community.
 The nature of centres is changing with the increase in on-line shopping.
 Centres are likely to have a broader role, which includes the continued provision of shops, and also a wider range of services.
-The policy aims to strike the right balance between maintaining vibrant frontages and enabling centres to evolve flexibly. - 5.48 Night-time and late-night uses will comply with policy IN6.
-Food and drink uses will comply with policy IN5.
-In the vast majority of other cases, these uses can be located alongside each other to create a good mix of uses which enhance the vibrancy and quality of place within the centre.
-If in a specific case a particular use will undermine the amenity of other uses (even in the context of a centre's environment which will naturally be busier) or the quality of place, this will not be supported. - 5.49 Southampton city centre covers by far the largest area of all the centres, including sizeable areas both in and outside of the primary shopping area.
-In the district, town and local centres, the primary shopping area covers most or all of the centre. - 5.50 The general approach to the location of different uses within different parts of Southampton's centres, taking account of the NPPF, aims to: - accommodate the full mix of main centre uses and other suitable centre uses.
-This will maintain and enhance a vibrant and viable mix of uses and activity through all times of the day, and locate key destinations / high density uses in the most accessible locations. - focus retail uses within the city centre's primary shopping area (and then an expansion to that area as needed) and the other centre's primary shopping areas. - Create an appropriate balance between seeking the most vibrant uses (with full active public frontages) and supporting the wider mix of uses, depending on the location (with more flexibility outside of the primary shopping area).
+The policy aims to strike the right balance between maintaining vibrant frontages and enabling centres to evolve flexibly.

+Night time economy uses will comply with policy X. Food and drink uses will comply with policy X. In the vast majority of other cases, these uses can be located alongside each other to create a good mix of uses which enhance the vibrancy and quality of place within the centre.
+If in a specific case a particular use will undermine the amenity of other uses (even in the context of a centre's environment which will naturally be busier) or the quality of place, this will not be supported.

+Southampton city centre covers by far the largest area of all the centres, including sizeable areas both in and outside of the primary shopping area.
+In the district, town and local centres, the primary shopping area covers most or all of the centre.

+The general approach to the location of different uses within different parts of Southampton's centres, taking account of the NPPF, aims to:

+- accommodate the full mix of main centre uses and other suitable centre uses.
+This will maintain and enhance a vibrant and viable mix of uses and activity through all times of the day, and locate key destinations / high density uses in the most accessible location. - focus retail uses within the city centre's primary shopping area (and then an expansion to that area as needed) and the other centre's primary shopping areas. - Create an appropriate balance between seeking the most vibrant uses (with full active public frontages) and supporting the wider mix of uses, depending on the location (with more flexibility outside of the primary shopping area).

-5.51 Within centres at street level:
+Within centres at street level: